alexrobincrabbe/Boopball/README.md

 - The moveHoop function was added later in the development of the game, as this wasn't in my original concept

--  Due to time contraintsI have left this in future improvements
+-  Due to time constraints have left this in future improvements
 </li>
 </ul>